Neck-Tongue Syndrome treatments

 Discovering treatment options

-The seeming rarity of this disorder as lead to numerous studies published in the medical literature describing the patient’s condition and symptom management
+The seeming rarity of this disorder has led to numerous studies published in the medical literature describing the patient’s condition and symptom management

 In April 2018 doctors in Ireland reported in the Journal of Child Neurology (3) three cases:

-- The authors describe 2 girls and 1 boy, with neck-tongue syndrome.
+- The authors describe 2 girls and 1 boy, with the neck-tongue syndrome.

 - In each child additional headache symptoms occurred, headache improved over time in all, spontaneously in 2 and coinciding with gabapentin (a nerve pain medication and anticonvulsant) treatment in the other.